aditya-deriv/k3d-deployments/controllers/readme.md

 # Workshop steps

 ## Deploying an application:
-1) Create your deployment (already created for you in nginx-deployment.yaml file)
+1) Create your deployment yaml file (already created for you in nginx-deployment.yaml file)
 2) Apply your deployment using ```kubectl apply -f https://k8s.io/examples/controllers/nginx-deployment.yaml``` or ```kubectl apply -f <path/to/your/deployment.yaml/file>```
 3) Run `kubectl get deployments` to verify status of the deployment creation.
 4) It should show 3/3 in `Ready` row to confirm all replicasets are up.
-5) Run `kubectl rollout status deployment/nginx-deployment` to see the current status of the rollout for the deployment. you can use `-w` flag
+5) Run `kubectl rollout status deployment/nginx-deployment` to see the current status of the rollout for the deployment. you can use `-w` flag to watch the status.
    - Run `kubectl get rs` to see the status of the replicaset specifically.
    - Run `kubectl get pods --show-labels` to view the auto assigned labels for each pod.

+## Rolling release strategy:

-## Example of modifying your deployment after it's already up and runnning:
+## Example of rolling out changes to your deployment after it's already up and runnning:
 1) Use a text editor to update your `nginx-deployment.yaml` file and change the spec.replicas value from `3` to `2`. (kubectl set command can also be used to perform this action although it is less recommended for enterprise use cases)
 2) Apply the above deployment file by running `kubectl apply path/to/nginx-deployment.yaml` and check status of the rollout to all replicas with kubectl rollout status `kubectl rollout status deployment/nginx-deployment`
-   -    A rollout can be paused midway (especially for larger depployments) manusally by `kubectl rollout pause deployment/nginx-deployment`
+   -    A rollout can be paused midway (especially for larger deployments) manually by `kubectl rollout pause deployment/nginx-deployment`

-## Rolling release strategy:

 ## Rolling Back a deployment: